Announcing A Grow Your Own Tea Series That Will To Save You Money

-Growing Your Tea Is Easy And Means Fresh Tea Is Always In Stock
+Growing Your Tea Is Easy And Means Fresh It's Always In Stock

-Have you ever been drinking tea and wondered if you could grow your own tea?
-To grow your own tea, you only need a planter that is at least 12" in diameter, and a sunny place to put the planter!
+Have you ever been drinking tea and wondered if you could grow your own?
+To grow your own, you only need a planter that is at least 12" in diameter, and a sunny place to put the planter!
 A small patio would be just fine.

-Over the next few weeks, I will share my favorite teas to grow and give you the confidence to grow your tea this year!
+Over the next few weeks, I will share my favorites to grow and give you the confidence to grow your own hot beverage this year!

-The first thing to remember about the tea you buy at the store is that it not only is processed but is also not farm-fresh.
-When I drink a cup of tea I grew vs the tea I purchase at the store, my tea has much more flavor.
+The first thing to remember about what you buy at the store is that it not only is processed but is also not farm-fresh.
+When I drink a cup of what I grew vs what I purchase at the store, my tea has much more flavor.
 In addition to more flavor, I find I don't need much to make a tasty tea.

 Continue reading to learn everything I'll cover in this series.